velade/scrcpy-launcher/README.md

 - Instantly refreshed device list
 - Device alias management
 - Complete graphical parameter setting
+Supported operating systems:
+    - Windows 10 or later
+    - Ubuntu 20.04 or later
+    - Debian 11 or later
+    - Fedora 32 or later
+    - Latest Arch Linux version (maintain rolling updates)
+    - RHEL/CentOS RHEL 9 series or later
+    - **Windows 7 and earlier, and Linux distributions with glibc below 2.31 are not supported**
+    - **macOS is not currently supported, but you can try porting it yourself if needed**

 ## Installation
 ### Through AUR (recommended)